The Seeds of Death: Plot

 At the end of the twenty-first century, a teleportation technology called "Trans-Mat" (T-Mat) has replaced all traditional forms of transport, allowing people and objects to travel instantly anywhere on Earth.
 Crewed space exploration has ceased.
 The Doctor, Jamie McCrimmon and Zoe Heriot arrive in a museum on Earth run by Professor Daniel Eldred dedicated to the obsolete technology of rockets.
 However, something goes amiss at the T-Mat vital relay station on the Moon and the system breaks down.
 With communications out, and no way to reach the Moon without T-Mat, those responsible for the system, Commander Radnor and his assistant Gia Kelly, turn to Professor Eldred to help.
 He has been privately building a rocket in hopes of re-igniting interest in space travel.
 The Doctor and his companions volunteer to crew the rocket.
 The Doctor also comments that the TARDIS is not suitable for short range use after Zoe informs Jamie that the TARDIS would most likely overshoot by a couple of million years.

 The relay station on the Moon has been invaded by Ice Warriors, a militant Martian race, who plan to use it as a staging point for an invasion of Earth.
 The technicians attempt to fight the invaders but several are killed, while Phipps goes into hiding and Fewsham is pressed into assisting the invaders.
 Fewsham repairs the T-Mat link on receive mode and Miss Kelly beams through to start repairing the T-Mat system.

 When the Doctor and his companions arrive on the Moon they make contact with Phipps, who is hiding in the moonbase.
 The Doctor accidentally reveals himself to the Ice Warriors and their leader Commander Slaar.
-The Ice Warriors have a deadly plan: they have seeds, which they send to various parts of Earth using T-mat, of a fungus that will multiply and suck all the oxygen from the surrounding atmosphere, making it more comfortable for the Martians but uninhabitable for humans.
+The Ice Warriors have a deadly plan: they have seeds, which they send to various parts of Earth using T-mat, of a fungus that will multiply and suck all the oxygen from the surrounding atmosphere, xenoforming the planet to be more comfortable for the Martians but uninhabitable for humans.
 Once the full T-Mat relay is repaired, one seed is sent to Earth Control and explodes, killing a technician and alerting Radnor and Eldred of the danger.
 The seed soon creates foam, which multiplies its effects and imperils more and more people.
 Other T-Mat terminals across the world receive more seeds.
 The Ice Warriors also use T-Mat to dispatch a small advance force to seize Earth's weather control systems in London and ensure good conditions for the growth of the fungus.